diantonioandrea/misura/docs/docs.md

 [Go back to ToC](#table-of-contents)

-Quantities are defined as `misura.quantity(value: any, unit: str)` objects.
+Quantities are defined as `misura.quantity(value: any, unit: str = "", uncertainty: any = 0)` objects.

 `values` stands for the value of the quantity itself, while `unit` represents its unit of measure.
 `quantity(2, "kg")` is a well-defined quantity.

-`unit` must be a string in which the different units of measure must be _separated by a space_ and _followed by their exponent_, if different from `1`.
+`unit` is a string in which the different units of measure must be _separated by a space_ and _followed by their exponent_, if different from `1`.
 `quantity(3, "m s-1")` is a well-defined quantity.

+`uncertainty` stands for the quantity's uncertainty.
+`quantity(3, "s", 0.5)` is a well-defined quantity.

 ### Methods